Madhav1812/madhav1812.github.io/content/project/middle-emb/index.md

 tags:
 - all
 - health
-title: 'Middle Meningeal Artery Embolization in adjunction to surgical evacuation for treatment of subdural hematomas: A nationwide comparison of outcomes with isolated surgical evacuation'
+title: 'Middle meningeal artery embolization in adjunction to surgical evacuation for treatment of subdural hematomas: A nationwide comparison of outcomes with isolated surgical evacuation'
 url_code: ""
 url_pdf: ""
 url_slides: ""